Alex Hepburn: Career

 Hepburn released her eponymous debut EP in June 2012.
 In April 2013, she released her debut studio album Together Alone.
-In July 2018, she released her EP If You Stay and in April 2019, she released her second studio album, Things I've Seen.
+In 2019, she released her second studio album, Things I've Seen, produced by Eg White.

-Hepburn was the opening act for the Bruno Mars European Doo-Wops & Hooligans tour and opened for him again at British Summer Time in 2018, in London's Hyde Park on the main stage.
+Hepburn supported Bruno Mars on some dates of his Doo-Wops & Hooligans tour, including when he performed at British Summer Time in 2018, in Hyde Park, London.

 She has also opened for Lianne La Havas, Alex Clare, Texas, Amy Macdonald, James Morrison and headlined three European tours.